 The primary purpose of Microscopic Examination is to reveal details of metal structures, which are too small to be seen under the unaided eye.
 Metallurgical microscopes can be used to determine grain size, inclusions, previous heat treatment, possible causes for failures, deformation, and inter-granular corrosion.
 In short, Microscopic Examination can reveal a great deal about the past history of a metal specimen, and how it will act in service.

 Our range of cameras for microscopy provide high levels of functionality at excellent prices are have been specially designed for microscopy use.
-The most popular are our GXCAM family includes a range of useful accessories and a very comprehensive GXCAPTURE software package making them the most popular range of cameras we supply.
 Cameras can be connected via USB to your computer or can be connected direct to a display monitor and many of these have on-board SD card slots for computer-free image capture.

 We are also able to offer all levels of software from basic image capture (usually free with the camera) to advanced automated image analysis for particle sizing and metallurgical analysis (eg grain size, inclusion counts, porosity etc).